Sunakothi: Administrative division

-27 → Enabhacha, Chhansa tole, Chokiba, Dampa ta, Hitiphusa, Dhokashi, Khashijole, Daracha, Bhramhatole, Utujhol, Dhalanga, Tegacha, Chokiba, Dhathutole, Chapaphal, Dewal, Dekiba, Chautara and Okhat.
+27 → Ara,Enabhacha, Chhansa tole, Chokiba, Dampa ta, Hitiphusa, Dhokashi, Khashijole, Daracha, Bhramhatole, Utujhol, Dhalanga, Tegacha, Chokiba, Dhathutole, Chapaphal, Dewal, Dekiba, Chautara and Okhat.

 Culture

 Festivals and culture observed here are similar to those celebrated in Kathmandu.
 However, the highlights are the Gojamari Punhi celebrated during Yomari Punhi in Mangshir [Full moon of December] and Bal kumari Jatra also called Pekha Jatra celebrated on the full moon day of Chaitra.

 The festival in Yomari Purnima is celebrated for 3 days.
 In the festival, Balkumari goddess is carried on a chariot throughout the inner settlement to the mother temple located in the isolated forest of the area.